lregnier/faunadb-sample-db/README.md

     </td>
     <td valign="top">
       <pre>
-//TODO: we need to support GraphQL input type in order to use current function.</pre>
+//TODO: we need to support GraphQL input type in order to use current function as is.</pre>
     </td>
   </tr>
   <tr>